tidusdc/JSRefreshBasics/README.md

 Many of these questions have been obtained from other developers and instructors on the web.

 Many of the answers are my own variations, but I am not claiming any of them as my own property.
 These are simply my attempts to answer sample questions and learn these principles.
+The comments in the files are my attempts at explaining and documenting what is happening in the code.

 I have answered them to the best of my ability, and this repo is simply to track my progress with refreshing my knowledge with JS.